7 Ways to Stop Procrastinating and Get More Freelance Work

 We all get overwhelmed, because most of the time, we have too much to do and too little time to do it in both our professional and personal lives.

-If you focus on what’s been proven to work best for freelancers, you won’t have to try to figure out what to do, or waste your time on things that don’t work.
+If you focus on what’s been proven to work best for freelancers, then you won’t have to try to figure out what to do, or waste your time on things that don’t work.

-If you do the right things in the right way, and you market your freelance business consistently, your marketing will work.
-My guide will show you what the right things are.
+If you do the right things in the right way, and you market your freelance business consistently, then your marketing will work.
+My free guide will show you what the right things are.
 Mighty Marketer blog posts and videos will show you how to do them.

 Marketing is a key part of running any business.
 Focusing on what works best for freelancers and breaking marketing down into small, manageable tasks will make it easier.